Amish: Dog breeding

 Amish and Mennonite communities across many states have turned to dog breeding as a lucrative source of income.
 According to the USDA list of licensees, over 98% of Ohio's puppy mills are run by the Amish, as are 97% of Indiana's, and 63% of Pennsylvania's.
 In Lancaster County, Pennsylvania, there are roughly 300 licensed breeders, and an estimated further 600 unlicensed breeding facilities.

+The controversies surrounding the Amish and the exploitation of animals extend beyond the cruelty of puppy mills.
+Amish draft horses in poor condition appear regularly at auctions to be sold for meat after a hard working life, often lame and emaciated.
+Reports of animal abuse are also common.

 Subgroups

-The Amish fall into three main subgroups—the Old Order Amish, the New Order Amish, and the Beachy Amish—all of whom wear plain dress and live their life according to the Bible as codified in their church's Ordnung.
-The Old Order Amish and New Order Amish conduct their worship in German, speak Pennsylvania German, and use buggies for transportation, in contrast to the Beachy Amish who use modern technology (inclusive of motor cars) and conduct worship in the local language of the area in which they reside (with exception of the Old Beachy Amish who continue to use Pennsylvania German).
+The Amish fall into three main subgroups—the Old Order Amish, the New Order Amish, and the Amish Mennonites—all of whom wear plain dress and live their life according to the Bible as codified in their church's Ordnung.
+The Old Order Amish, the New Order Amish and the Old Beachy Amish conduct their worship in German, speak Pennsylvania German or two other German dialects, and use buggies for transportation (except for the Old Beachy and Kauffman Amish Mennonites), in contrast to the Beachy Amish who use modern technology (inclusive of motor cars) and conduct worship in the local language of the area in which they reside.
 Both the New Order Amish and the Beachy Amish emphasize the New Birth, evangelize to seek converts, and have Sunday schools.

 Over the years, the Amish churches have divided many times mostly over questions concerning the Ordnung, but also over doctrinal disputes, mainly about shunning.
 The largest group, the "Old Order" Amish, a conservative faction that separated from other Amish in the 1860s, are those who have most emphasized traditional practices and beliefs.
 The New Order Amish are a group of Amish whom some scholars see best described as a subgroup of Old Order Amish, despite the name.